This portfolio is best experienced on a laptop or tablet. Please return at your earliest convenience.

 Academy Award nominated.
 Emmy winning.
 BAFTA winning.
 A creative futurist who has spent nearly four decades at the intersection of music, technology, and moving image — from Wired on Channel 4 and Factory Records FAC 211 in 1988, through CREATEC under Lord David Puttnam, to VALIS AI in 2026.

-Current work includes confidential avatar productions with major music icons, estates, and entertainment IP holders — on display in the private showreel by request.
+Current work includes confidential avatar productions with major music icons, estates, and entertainment IP holders — shown privately to qualified partners under NDA.